Jesús Jiménez (footballer)

-Jesús Jiménez Núñez (born 5 November 1993) is a Spanish professional footballer who plays as a forward for Major League Soccer club FC Dallas.
+Jesús Jiménez Núñez (born 5 November 1993) is a Spanish professional footballer who plays as a striker for Polish Ekstraklasa club Bruk-Bet Termalica Nieciecza.

+Early life

+Jiménez began playing youth football with Lugo de Fuenlabrada, later attending the Atlético Madrid youth school.
+At age 16 or 17, he joined the academy of CD Leganés.

 Club career

-Born in Leganés, Jiménez graduated from the academy of CD Leganés.
-After having spent two seasons with the reserves, he went on to represent AD Unión Adarve, AD Alcorcón B, Atlético Pinto in Tercera División.
+After having spent two seasons with CD Leganés B, he went on to represent AD Unión Adarve, AD Alcorcón B, Atlético Pinto in Tercera División.

 On 18 July 2015, Jiménez joined newly promoted club CD Illescas.
-After having scored 15 goals in 36 matches, he switched to fellow club CF Talavera de la Reina on 30 June 2016.
+He scored 15 goals in 36 matches that season.

+In the summer of 2016, he moved to CF Talavera de la Reina.
 On 27 November, he scored four goals in a 5–0 victory against his former club Illescas.
 He scored 26 league goals in his first season with his club winning promotion to Segunda División B. On 6 September 2017, he scored twice in a 3–1 Copa del Rey victory against Antequera CF.